ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 for future simulation and a change that reflects the current reality of the network.

 REQ-STD-API-BASED:
-: Standard based SIMAP Models and APIs, for multi-vendor support.
+: Standard based SIMAP models and APIs, for multi-vendor support.
 :  SIMAP must provide the standard YANG APIs that provide for read/write and queries.
 These APIs must also provide the capability to retrieve the links to external data/models.

 REQ-COMMON-APP:
+: Common SIMAP models and APIs, for multi domain.
 : SIMAP models and APIs must be common over different network domains (campus, core, data center, etc.).
 : This means that clients of the SIMAP API must be able to understand the topology model of layers of any domain without having to understand the details of any technologies and domains.

 REQ-GRAPH-TRAVERSAL:
+: Topology graph traversal.
 : SIMAP must be optimized for graph traversal for paths.
 This means that only providing link nodes and source and sink relationships to termination-points may not be sufficient, we may need to have the direct relationship between the termination points or nodes.

 REQ-SEMANTIC:
+: Network topology sematics
 : SIMAP must provide semantics for layered network topologies and for linking external models/data.

 The following requirements are more specific requirements for semantics